 3. Utilise Your Community

-As the pandemic continues to affect businesses in the new year, we recommend brands encourage their ambassadors to create super relatable content — especially in countries where lockdown regulations haven't eased and people are still working remotely.
-Potential customers will be more keen to order your product online if your ambassadors show them how it can enhance their time at home.
+Marketing during a recession can be daunting.
+As major global events throw the world into times of economic uncertainty, we recommend brands encourage their ambassadors to create super relatable content.
+Potential customers will be keener to order your product online if your ambassadors show them how it can help them thrive through world events.

 Brandbassador’s platform can help you recruit ambassadors and manage an ambassador marketing campaign in one centralised location.
 We’ll provide the tools to help you maximise your brand awareness on all of your social media channels. with us to learn more.